saylordotorg/course_cs304/Unit09.md

+---
+layout: default
+title: "CS304: Compilers"
+course_description: "A detailed introduction to programming language translation, including the functions and general organization of compiler design and interpreters.
+Focuses on the study of syntax, semantics, ambiguities, procedures replication, iteration, and recursion in these languages."
+next: ../Unit10
+previous: ../Unit08
+---
 **Unit 9: Code Optimization** <span id="9"></span>
 *Simply compiling and executing a program is not enough to get the most out of your code.
 It is the optimization process that allows your code